leon4rd/test/README.md

-## I got fired from a florist, apparently I took too many leaves.
+## How do you get a baby alien to sleep?
+You rocket.